The Online

 Some suggestions (most books should be available at Amazon.com or Rudolf Steiner College Bookstore):

-Make Way for Reading by Karen Rivers and Pam Fenner.
+Look at Make Way for Reading by Karen Rivers and Pam Fenner.
 It is a good reading list.

 The Veritas Press -- www.veritaspress.com -- is an excellent source of good reading for students and teachers alike.
 They are part of a well-funded homeschooling service that ascribes to an interesting amalgam of Christian and Pagan (aka “Classical”) philosophies.